What is hotel pricing?

 Data sets and reports are another feature available on pricing optimisation software.
 Generating and analysing reports is extremely important for future revenue plans.
 Each of your distribution channels will differ slightly (or significantly) in terms of the business they receive.

 Different segments may also display varying booking behaviour, the patterns of all travellers are not going to be the same.
 By looking at this data you can identify the different periods when certain channels are more or less popular and put your own strategies in place.
 Getting your reports from this tool is also a lot quicker, meaning it’s more likely to be current.

-Competitive pricing intelligence
+Competitive hotel room pricing strategy

 Hours – and in some cases days – can be lost trying to understand and stay ahead of a competitor’s room pricing strategy.

 When do they increase rates?
 How often do they discount?
 Are your prices on par?
 Is your hotel offering value-for-money?
 So many questions.
 So few answers.
 And so little time.

 How can you use revenue management strategies to get ahead in today’s increasingly competitive landscape?
 By keeping a close eye on the local competition.

 Among other things, your hotel should be monitoring the room rates of your competitors so you can see just how competitive your pricing is and react in a timely manner when needed.

 Here are a few examples of what you can do with the information at hand:

 1. Value-match competitors